Tides, Trade and New Settlers

 A Brief History

-Founded in 1868, the Port Williams United Baptist Church was birthed by a Free Baptist Fellowship in a neighbouring community and grew out of the vision of a lay woman and the Sunday School movement.
-This church has long prided itself on being welcoming and inclusive, welcoming people of all denominational backgrounds into full membership.
+Founded in 1868, the Port Williams United Baptist Church was established by a Free Baptist Fellowship in a neighbouring community and grew out of the vision of a lay woman and the Sunday School movement.
+Supported by a community familiar to the comings and goings of people of many backgrounds, the church has long been a welcoming and inclusive fellowship, welcoming people of all denominational backgrounds into full membership.

-Our tall white spire is easily visible from a great distance, and the church’s location in the very centre of the village reflects its role as a major focal point for many community activities.
+Our tall white spire is easily visible from a distance, and the church’s location in the centre of the village reflects its role as a major focal point for many community activities.

-First meeting in a carpenter shop, the congregation has grown to have excellent facilities of its own, including Lockwood Hall, built in the 1950’s to provide a place for the youth of our community to gather.
-A major expansion of the church’s facilities was carried out several years ago, and officially opened in January of 2000.
-This provided our building with wheelchair accessibility (lift), a brand-new kitchen, nursery, and library, and increased space for Christian education activities.
+First meeting in a carpenter shop, the congregation has grown to have excellent facilities of its own, including Lockwood Hall, built in the 1950’s to provide a place for community youth to gather.
+A major expansion of the church’s facilities was officially opened in January of 2000.
+This provided our building with wheelchair accessibility (lift), a new kitchen, nursery, library, and increased space for Christian education activities.

 Our church seeks to minister to all ages – from infants to seniors – with a wide range of programs led by dedicated leaders.
-We maintain a very significant emphasis on children and youth, in particular.
+We maintain a very significant emphasis on children and youth.